mastilovic/rekreativ-startup/README.md

 6. Run docker compose:
     * `docker-compose up`
 7. Wait for application to start
-8. Test the API below using Postman
+8. Access frontend of the application on localhost:4200 or test the backend API below using Postman
+   * default credentials:
+     * username: `admin`
+     * password: `admin`
+10. Link to frontend repository: https://github.com/salexdxd/rekreativ-frontend

 ## API Reference